-We have 20 trained Fire Marshals, with 6 who work in Boarding.
-Fire Marshals are generally members of the non-teaching staff, such as Technicians, Housemistresses, Maintenance, and Administrative staff who do not have specific duties in the event of fire or other emergency for looking after students, although members of the teaching staff may also opt to be trained as Fire Marshals.
+We have 18 trained Fire Marshals, with 3who work in Boarding.
+Fire Marshals are generally members of the non-teaching staff, such as Technicians, Housemistresses, Maintenance, and administrative staff who do not have specific duties in the event of fire or other emergency for looking after students, although members of the teaching staff may also opt to be trained as Fire Marshals.
 All Fire Marshals are "competent persons" who have been trained to provide "safety assistance" in the event of a fire.
 Fire Marshals receive regular refresher training - last carried out on 1st September 2022, by UK Fire Training with the remaining trained on 2nd September 2022.
-It is the responsibility of the Head's PA to list and record all training.
-Some staff have been trained through High Speed online training.
-Fire Marshalls may need to give clear instructions as required to keep all persons as safe as is possible.
+It is the responsibility of the Head of Estates & Operations to list and record all training.
+Some staff have been trained through High Speed & National College online training.
+In the event of a fire, Fire Marshalls may need to give clear instructions as required to keep all persons as safe as is possible.
 All Fire Marshalls need to be on channel 16 on hearing the Fire alarm to enable clear and direct communication between all Fire Marshalls that require radios.